-The research, using a survey to develop benchmarks across universities in different countries, was undertaken jointly by the Australian Council for Educational Research (ACER) and the Kawaijuku Group.
-The survey, based on the University Experience Survey developed by ACER for the Australian Government in 2011, focuses on aspects of students’ experience that are measurable, and link to learning and development outcomes.
+The research, reported in the latest ACER Joining the Dots research briefing, used a common survey to develop benchmarks across universities in different countries.
+The survey is based on the University Experience Survey developed by ACER for the Australian Government in 2011 and focuses on aspects of students’ experience that are measurable, and link to learning and development outcomes.

-“Yet, while previous studies have shown a link between lower levels of engagement and stronger intentions for early departure, Japanese students are much less likely to consider leaving university early than their Australian counterparts,” Dr Edwards said.
+While previous studies have shown a link between lower levels of engagement and stronger intentions for early departure, Japanese students remain much less likely to consider leaving university early than their Australian counterparts.

-Japanese students’ apparent lower level of engagement may, however, simply be the result of cross-cultural differences in survey response patterns, Dr Edwards said.
+Japanese students’ apparent lower level of engagement may, however, simply be the result of cross-cultural differences in survey response patterns.

 The joint ACER and Kawaijuku Group research, which attracted participation from 19 universities and 7000 students in Japan, indicates there is significant potential for the use of a common survey instrument across countries to better understand the factors that engage students, improve learning and increase completions.

 ACER and the Kawaijuku Group are undertaking a larger and more representative Japanese study in 2016-17.
 This expanded study will help develop a stronger basis for further analysis and benchmarking and will enable us to draw more generalisable conclusions and develop a more comprehensive international perspective on the student experience.